-- Annual limit: Cost of attendance minus other financial assistance, such as loans and scholarships. - Credit check required; co-signer may be required in some cases. - Submit a Grad PLUS Request.
-The request form can be found on the financial aid webpage, under forms. - Submission of all required documents.

-- Correction Flags, Verification, and any other items determined by the Department of Education are resolved. - The student is not in default and does not owe an overpayment on a federal grant or loan. - The student's enrollment is at least half-time based on required courses for degree/certificate completion. - Student must be making Satisfactory Academic Progress (SAP). - Not have a judgment lien for a federal debt. - In combination with other aid, loans do not exceed the student's financial need or COA. - The U.S. Department of Education is the lender; they will assign a servicer. - Fees: approximately 4.2% (deducted from each loan disbursement).
+- Annual limit: Cost of attendance minus other financial assistance, such as loans and scholarships. - Credit check required; co-signer may be required in some cases. - Submit a Grad PLUS Request by visiting studentaid.gov. - Submission of all required documents. - Correction Flags, Verification, and any other items determined by the Department of Education are resolved. - The student is not in default and does not owe an overpayment on a federal grant or loan. - The student's enrollment is at least half-time based on required courses for degree/certificate completion. - Student must be making Satisfactory Academic Progress (SAP). - Not have a judgment lien for a federal debt. - In combination with other aid, loans do not exceed the student's financial need or COA. - The U.S. Department of Education is the lender; they will assign a servicer. - Fees: approximately 4.2% (deducted from each loan disbursement).
 Information on interest rates is available online or from the office of financial aid.
 Interest accrues at the time of disbursement.